RGCallum/PicList/README.md

 ERD by LucidChart

 Version 2
-Dry code
 More animations
+Better text style
 Optimized for mobile
-Click images to add to equipment list
+Click images to add to equipment list and populate shelves